 - It doesn’t matter where we are, if she’s napping, she’s portable: blessing.

-- If she falls asleep in the car, she is very definitely not: curse.
-(Unless, of course, we make it to our destination within The Magic Window.)
+- If she falls asleep in the car, she is very definitely not portable: curse.

-So, we continued our walk to the Costa, and I continued to frantically think up a way to get the job done quickly, but without an audience.
-And then I realised what I had to do…
+We continued our walk to our local Costa, and I continued to frantically think up a way to get the job done quickly, but without an audience.

-I continued to use that method until something changed and Pixie relented: I’ve now cut all twenty of her nails, at home, with minimal fuss on two or three occasions.
+I continued to use that method until something changed and Pixie relented: shortly after I was able to cut all twenty of her nails, at home, with minimal fuss.
 She’s growing up.
 Sob.

-For the foreseeable, ie. for as long as I can get away with it, we’re back to plain nail trimming.
-Here’s hoping Pixie’s fickle nature doesn’t extend to reversion to an irrational fear of the clippers – because if so, once the Magic Window ceases I will be in big trouble…
+For now, ie. as long as I can get away with it, we’re back to plain old orthodox at-home nail trimming.
+Here’s hoping Pixie’s fickle nature doesn’t extend to an irrational fear of the clippers – because if so, once the Magic Window ceases I will be in big trouble…